freshOS/Arrow/README.md

 stats.numberOfFans <-- json.valueForKeyPath("stats.numberOfFans")
 ```

-- Hey I don't want to parse NSDates in evry files, do you have something for me?
+- Hey I don't want to parse NSDates in every files, do you have something for me?

 Sure, just set your date format once and you're done.